2024acheong/Missile-Booster-Code/README.md

 - Simulation of missile propulsion dynamics
 - Performance analysis based on thrust, burn time, and efficiency
 - Customizable Isp and grain loadings for optimization
 - Designed for evaluating trade-offs in naval missile systems
+- Generation of charts to visualized data

 ## Technologies Used
 - Python (or specify the programming language)